 The goal of Guidelines for Effective Communication with 911 Dispatch is to prepare both law enforcement and family members for responding to a mental health crisis in hopes of increasing public safety and decreasing poor outcomes.

 For more information about Guidelines for Effective Communication with 911 Dispatch, contact Susan Castillo at Susan.Castillo@sonoma-county.org.

-Funded by Proposition 63 - Mental Health Services Act NBSP project expands Family Services Agency - Marin accredited 24/7 Suicide Prevention Crisis Hotline to five North Bay counties, including Sonoma.
+Funded by Proposition 63 – Mental Health Services Act, NBSPP expands Family Services Agency -Marin accredited 24/7 Suicide Prevention Crisis Hotline to four North Bay counties, including Sonoma.

-As of January 1, 2012 all National Lifeline calls for Sonoma, Napa, Mendocino, and Lake Counties are referred to Marin counties Suicide Prevention Hotline (Hotline).
-Beginning in May 2012, Sonoma county residents will have direct access to immediate, confidential, high quality and effective services provided by the Hotline staff by calling a local 1-800 toll free number.
-For more information about the Suicide Prevention Crisis Hotline, contact Amy Faulstich at Amy.Faulstich@sonoma-county.org.
+Sonoma County residents have direct access to immediate, confidential, high quality and effective services provided by the Hotline staff by calling 1-855-587-6373.
+For more information about the North Bay Suicide Prevention Hotline of Sonoma County, contact Amy Faulstich at Amy.Faulstich@sonoma-county.org.